mon369/Open-Source/README.md

 ## Bugs and Issues

-Line 43-44 in [app.js](app.js): Parsing the file, produces an array of strings splitted with the '\n' delimeter, however also retains a carriage return '\r' in the output as follows.
+Line 43-44 in [app.js](app.js): Parsing the [numbers.txt](numbers.txt) file produces an array of strings splitted with the '\n' delimeter, however also retains a carriage return '\r' in the output as follows.
 This bug needs to be fixed in order to sanitize the original data from unintended characters.

 ```
 [ 'hello from the other side\r',